 About Ebykr

-“Whilst not giving an extra guarantee beyond the legal terms, we emphasise the fact that Brooks Products are made throughout of the best material to be obtained, which, combined with experience and careful workmanship, and constant testing, is the best and safest guarantee that can be given.”
+“Whilst giving no so-called guarantee, we emphasise the fact that Brooks Saddles are made throughout of the best materials to be obtained, which, combined with experience and careful workmanship, and constant testing, is the best and safest guarantee that can be given.”

-It’s official: the Brooks cannon is the most substantial body of work in all vintage cycling.
+It’s official: the Brooks canon is the most substantial body of work in all vintage cycling.
 Hands down.
-With hundreds of saddle models, bag models and other cycling accoutrements spanning 133 illustrious years, no other bicycle or component manufacturer operating under their original name comes close to having producing as many different “things” as Brooks has and hopefully will long into the future.
+With hundreds of saddle models, bag models and other cycling accoutrements produced in an unbroken run since 1883, no other bicycle or component manufacturer operating under their original name comes close to having producing as many different “things” as Brooks has and hopefully will long into the future.

 That many experienced cyclists will only allow Brooks saddles to touch their hind-quarters begins to reveal why the company’s products have been so popular over the years.
 Comfortable?
 Check.
 That many of the things Brooks produced last century or even the century before still remain in use today further tells the story of why the company’s products have been so popular over the years.
 Durable?
 Check.